 What are caffeine withdrawals and how can I cope with them?

-When you’ve been consuming a lot of caffeine for a long time, you become more tolerant to its effects and somewhat dependent, or even addicted, to it.
-When you attempt to reduce your caffeine intake, or quit caffeine for some time, you might experience symptoms of caffeine withdrawals.
+When you’ve been consuming a lot of caffeine for a long time, you become more tolerant to its effects and somewhat dependent or even addicted, to it.
+When you attempt to reduce your caffeine intake or quit caffeine for some time, you might experience symptoms of caffeine withdrawals.

-Among some of the symptoms you may experience due to caffeine withdrawal include:
+Some of the symptoms you may experience due to caffeine withdrawal include: